“Trust me.” That’s the most vital message any website can convey. Without trust, visitors just leave.

 Of course, search engines want to promote quality, trustworthy sites, so many of these reassurances can be good for SEO, too.
 So online, trust doesn’t just enable sales — it actively increases sales.

-…and Google just changed the game.
+…and then Google changed the game.

 Google’s Great SSL Plan

-So, as you may know, Google uses hundreds of signals to assess the quality and trustworthiness of websites.
+As you may know, Google uses hundreds of signals to assess the quality and trustworthiness of websites.
 It normally keeps those signals secret, to stop people trying to fake them, and penalises those who do.
 However, in 2014, it confirmed that sites using SSL security would get a boost in rankings.
 That boost is still currently small, but is likely to get bigger.

 Now, before we go further, here’s all you need to know about SSL: